-Radiks stores public data and sensitive, non-private data.
-Radiks encrypts sensitive data by default before the data leaves the client.
+Radiks can store both public and sensitive, non-public data since all data is encrypted by default before it leaves the client.
 Your application can query Radiks for public data and then decrypt the sensitive information on the client.
-This means that the Radiks server is only able to return queries for unencrypted data.
+Radiks servers can only return queries for unencrypted data.

 How Radiks authorizes writes

-Radiks must ensure that user’s own any data they are writing.
+Radiks must ensure that the user is writing to their own data.
 To ensure this, Radiks creates and manages signing keys.
 These keys sign all writes that a user performs.
-Radiks-server validates all signatures before performing a write.
+Radiks server-validates all signatures before performing a write.
 This guarantees that a user is not able to overwrite another user’s data.

-Radiks-server also is built to support writes in a collaborative but private situation.
+A Radiks server is also built to support writes in a collaborative but private situation.
 For example, consider a collaborative document editing application, where users can create organizations and invite users to that organization.
-All users in that organization have read and write privileges to the organization data.
-These organizations have a single shared key that is used to sign and encrypt data.
+All users in that organization should have read and write privileges to the organization data.
+Thus, these organizations will have a single shared key that is used to sign and encrypt data.

-When an organization administrator needs to remove a user from the group, they’ll revoke a previous key and create a new one.
+When an organization administrator needs to remove a user from the group, they are expected to revoke the previous key and create a new one.
 Radiks is aware of these relationships, and will only support writes that are signed with the currently active key related to an organization.

 Is Radiks decentralized